Alluri Sitarama Raju: Attacks

-Between 22 and 24 August 1922, Rama Raju led a troop of 500 people in the raid and plunder of police stations at Chintapalli, Krishnadevipeta and Rajavomangi.
-He gained possession of various weaponry from the seize, including 26 muskets, 2,500 rounds of ammunition, six .303 Lee Enfield Rifles and one revolver.
-He subsequently toured the area getting more recruits and killing a police officer who was part of a force sent to find him.
-A hallmark of these raids had been that after each attack, Rama Raju would sign a written note in the station's diary, giving details of the plunder there, complete with the weaponry he acquired, date and time of his attack, and dare the police to stop him if they can.
+Between 22 and 24 August 1922, Rama Raju led a troop of 500 people and plundered the police stations at Chintapalli, Krishnadevipeta, and Rajavommangi.
+The team gained possession of various weaponry including 26 muskets, 2,500 rounds of ammunition, six .303 Lee Enfield rifles, and a revolver.
+He subsequently toured the area to recruit more people for the cause and killed a police officer, who was part of a force sent to find him.